 '''

 index: type = {i:nat|i<N}

-permutation( a:index, b:index ): bool =
+permutation(a:index, b:index): bool =

 exists(f:(bijective[index,index])): a = b o f

 '''

+In PVS, SOCOS arrays are represented by functions from indexes (natural numbers below N) to values (integers).
+An array is a permutation of another array if there exists a one-to-one correspondence (a bijection) between the sets of indexes which, when applied to one array yields the other array.
 This definition is actually part of the SOCOS background theory which is automatically loaded when PVS verification is initiated.
 In addition the background theory includes previously proved lemmas about arrays and permutations to facilitate new proofs.

 Given the PVS definition of permutation it is easy to prove the remaining conditions in PVS by providing a bijection and applying built-in lemmas from the PVS prelude; however, to conserve space we have not included the actual proofs here.